Blobfolio/refract/README.md

 This application is written in [Rust](https://www.rust-lang.org/) and can be built using [Cargo](https://github.com/rust-lang/cargo) for Linux or Mac systems.

-Pre-built `.deb` packages are also added for each [release](https://github.com/Blobfolio/refract/releases/latest).
-They should always work for the latest stable Debian and Ubuntu.
+Pre-built `.deb` packages are also added for each [release](https://github.com/Blobfolio/refract/releases/latest), which should always work on the latest stable Debian and Ubuntu operating systems.

-Note: WebP and AVIF encoding are handled by the refract binary directly; systems running it do not need `libwebp`, etc., separately installed.
+Note: WebP and AVIF encoding are handled by the Refract binary directly; systems running it do not need `libwebp`, etc., separately installed.